MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-identity.md

 ---

-# Access and identity options for AKS enabled by Azure Arc
+# Access and identity options for AKS Arc

 Applies to: AKS on Azure Stack HCI 23H2

 You can authenticate, authorize, secure, and control access to Kubernetes clusters in various ways:

 - With [Kubernetes role-based access control (Kubernetes RBAC)](kubernetes-rbac-23h2.md), you can grant users, groups, and service accounts access to only the resources they need.
-- With [Azure Kubernetes Service (AKS) enabled by Azure Arc](azure-rbac-23h2.md), you can further enhance the security and permissions structure using Microsoft Entra ID and Azure RBAC.
+- With [AKS Arc](azure-rbac-23h2.md), you can further enhance the security and permissions structure using Microsoft Entra ID and Azure RBAC.

-Kubernetes RBAC and AKS enabled by Arc help you secure your cluster access and provide only the minimum required permissions to developers and operators.
+Kubernetes RBAC and AKS Arc help you secure your cluster access and provide only the minimum required permissions to developers and operators.

-This article introduces the core concepts that help you authenticate and assign permissions in AKS enabled by Azure Arc.
+This article introduces the core concepts that help you authenticate and assign permissions in AKS Arc.

 ## Kubernetes RBAC